The Power of Prayer…

 thanksgiving for my family, friends, and church and ask for their provision and protection.
 I have learned during prayer to be still and know that He is God and to listen for the still, small voice.

 I have had prayers answered instantly and one took 32 years.
 This site will talk about both.
 I want the blogs to show the reader that prayer is powerful and essential to growing closer to Him.
 I also want the reader to understand that God is not a vending machine and we do not put in our request and push a button and out comes our selection.
 I think often while we are waiting on God for a response, He is waiting on us to change and step out of our comfort zone toward him and walk in faith.

 Currently, the field of bio-energy and bio-chemicals are investigating the use of smaller diameter timber for production purposes.
 This is a two-fold issue for someone with a background like Shupe, who recognize both the need to harvest fewer trees — or at least re-seed afterward – and modernize production methods so evolving industries are carrying out lean manufacturing processes to the best of their ability.
-For companies looking to cut down on their waste and product variability and increase profit/loss, Shupe is a skilled consultant who can suggest methods that he learned from his own education and in-the-field experience.
+For companies looking to cut down on their waste and product variability and increase profit/loss, Shupe is a skilled consultant from Baton Rouge who can suggest methods that he learned from his own education and in-the-field experience.

 “Confess your faults one to another, and pray one for another, that ye may be healed.

 The effectual fervent prayer of a righteous man availeth much.”